-After this, you will now have an enhanced simp\rsync\environments data structure that holds all of the information for the dev, test, production, and simp environments.
+After this, you will now have an enhanced simp\rsync\environments data structure that holds all of the information for the dev, test, and production environments.

 You can then manipulate the contents of the different environments to suit your needs.